danielodriscoll/mentor-mentee-matching-algorithms/README.md

 The included CSV files (`mentors_dataset.csv`, `mentees_dataset.csv`) are **synthetically generated** and contain no real personal data.
 Each profile includes: position, experience level, expertise, language, industry, education, availability, location, and mentoring preferences.

 ---

-## Files to Ignore

-Results, processed data, and screenshots are excluded via `.gitignore` as they are reproducible by running the framework.